Alzheimer's Disease May Develop Differently In African-Americans, Study Suggests

 The study has limitations, though, says Lisa Barnes, a cognitive neuropsychologist at the Rush Alzheimer's Disease Center in Chicago, who wrote an accompanying editorial.

 For example, it could not fully account for the effects of some other known Alzheimer's risk factors — including hypertension, diabetes and obesity — or some suspected risk factors, including stress and poverty.
-Also, the study included just 173 African-Americans, and was able to obtain spinal fluid samples from only half of them.
+Also, the study included just 173 African-Americans and was able to obtain spinal fluid samples from only half of them.

 Even so, Barnes says she was excited to see the study "because we have so little data" on African-Americans and other racial and ethnic minorities.